-- '-a' Process all units including those with read-only ALI files such as those from GNAT Run-Time library. - '-dd' Progress indicator mode (for use in GPS) - '-h' List the predefined and user-defined rules.
-For more details see Section 23.6 [Predefined Rules], page 244. - '-1' Use full source locations references in the report file.
-For a construct from a generic instantiation a full source location is a chain from the location of this construct in the generic unit to the place where this unit is instantiated. - '-mnn' Maximum number of diagnoses to be sent to Stdout, nnn from o...1000, the default value is 500.
-Zero means that there is no limitation on the number of diagnostic messages to be printed into Stdout. - '-q' Quiet mode.
-All the diagnoses about rule violations are placed in the gnatcheck report file only, without duplicating in 'stdout'. - '-s' Short format of the report file (no version information, no list of applied rules, no list of checked sources is included) - '-s1' Include the compiler-style section in the report file - '-s2' Include the section containing diagnoses ordered by rules in the report file - '-s3' Include the section containing diagnoses ordered by files and then by rules in the report file - '-v' Verbose mode; gnatcheck generates version information and then a trace of sources being processed.
+- '-a' Process all units including those with read-only ALI files such as those from the GNAT Run-Time library. - '-dd' Progress indicator mode (for use in GPS). - '-h' List the predefined and user-defined rules.
+For more details see Section 23.7 [Predefined Rules], page 251. - '-1' Use full source locations references in the report file.
+For a construct from a generic instantiation a full source location is a chain from the location of this construct in the generic unit to the place where this unit is instantiated. - '-log' Duplicate all the output sent to 'stderr' into a log file.
+The log file is named 'gnatcheck.log' and is located in the current directory. - '-mnnn' Maximum number of diagnostics to be sent to 'stdout', where nnnn is in the range 0...1000; the default value is 500.
+Zero means that there is no limitation on the number of diagnostic messages to be output. - '-q' Quiet mode.
+All the diagnostics about rule violations are placed in the gnatcheck report file only, without duplication on 'stdout'. - '-s' Short format of the report file (no version information, no list of applied rules, no list of checked sources is included) - '--include-file'